 While the deeper tissue and Swedish work generally employ the use of massage oil or cream, the myofascial, sports and Thai components of the session are performed upon dry skin to allow the therapist to accurately feel the restrictions and apply the correct amount of sustained pressure.

-Typically Swedish massage is done on a massage table with the client undressed and under a top sheet.
-The client’s comfort is of the utmost importance so the level of undress is a personal decision.
-Only that part of the body being worked on is undraped and exposed.
+Typically the Elemental Lomi massage is done on a massage table with the practitioner using oil to glide over the client's body.
+The client typically is undressed and under a top sheet, but your comfort is of the utmost importance so the level of undress is a personal decision.
+Only those parts of the body being worked on are undraped and exposed.
+The session can also be done with the client remaining fully clothed without the use of oil or massage cream.

-The work is very general, using light compression, rocking movements as well as long gliding and gentle kneading strokes.
-A natural, cold pressed oil or massage cream is used to ease the movement across the body.
-Generally the full body is addressed in a Swedish massage, but at your request, more attention can be placed on one area of the body or specific regions can be skipped.
+This style of work incorporates long gliding strokes along the body with the continuous flow of the appropriate elements -- fire, water, air and earth -- for each segment of the body.
+Generally the full body is addressed, but at your request, more attention can be placed on one area of the body or specific regions can be skipped.

 You will first be asked what it is that you would like the therapist to work on – this could be a physical discomfort or ailment within the body; an emotional issue; a desire to find clarity and direction on an aspect of your life; or any other matter that is causing imbalance in your life.